rainshowerLabs/blutgang/README.md

 - [proxyd](https://github.com/ethereum-optimism/optimism/tree/develop/proxyd) for inspiration.
 - [web3-proxy](https://github.com/llamanodes/web3-proxy) for an alternative approach at building Eth load balancers in Rust.

+Blutgang is standing on the shoulders of giants.
 Thank you to all the contributors of the projects above!

 ## License